Country Report Finland

 Duty of confidentiality

-The RCR guidelines do not include a duty of confidentiality.
+The RI guidelines do not include a duty of confidentiality.
 This duty follows from the Administrative Procedure Act.
-It applies to all parties involved in the RCR process in first and second instance.
+It applies to all parties involved in the RI process in first and second instance.

 Opinions and appeal

-TENK comments in its opinions (only) on whether the RCR investigation has been conducted in compliance with the RCR guidelines and whether there has been a violation of the responsible conduct of research.
-Appeal from TENK’s statements of opinion is not possible.
+TENK comments in its opinions (only) on whether the RI investigation has been conducted in compliance with the RI guidelines and whether there has been a violation of good research practices.
+Appeal from TENK’s statements is not possible.

 Follow-up and monitoring

-Signatories must notify TENK on all alleged RCR misconduct cases of which they have become aware.
-They, too, must notify TENK on its decisions in the RCR process, including whether (i) it will initiate a preliminary inquiry followed by a hearing, and if so (ii) it will start an investigation including the appointment of an investigation team that will issue a final report addressed to the rector of the research institution.
-Signatories, too, must send their final decisions to TENK on whether a RCR violation has occurred (as well as to the instigator of the allegation, the person alleged of a RCR violation and others involved e.g. the funding agency).
+Signatories must notify TENK on all alleged RI violation cases of which they have become aware.
+They, too, must notify TENK on its decisions in the RI process, including whether (i) it will initiate a preliminary inquiry followed by a hearing, and if so (ii) it will start an investigation proper including the appointment of an investigation team that will issue a final report addressed to the rector of the research institution.
+Signatories, too, must send their final decisions to TENK on whether an RI violation has occurred (as well as to the instigator of the allegation, the person alleged of an RI violation and others involved e.g. the funding agency).
 The monitoring after eventual measures taken against the alleged person(s), takes place by the research institution in question.

 Transparency

 TENK annually publishes its activities in its Action Plans.
 Its statements of opinion and the underlying cases of research misconduct are published in anonymised and summarized form in its Annual Reports.
-These are published on TENK’s website are in the Finnish, Swedish and English language.
+These are published on TENK’s website are in Finnish, Swedish and English languages.

 For illustrative cases, for example, see: